 - National Newspapers Premier (Boston Globe, New York Times, Wall Street Journal, Washington Post, Los Angeles Times, Christian Science Monitor and many other highly circulated US newspapers).

 - JSTOR (mostly scholarly, full text humanities, social sciences, and sciences database).

 - LexisNexis Academic (full-text database specializing in news, business, and legal research).

 Faculty members need to be present during Information Literacy Instruction to:

-We have found that the presence and participation of their regular instructor help to keep students attentive and engaged in the presentation.
+We have found that the presence and participation of the regular instructor helps to keep students attentive and engaged in the presentation and improves attendance.

 Who teaches ILI?

 ILI may be taught by your Library Liaison or another Public Services Librarian, please request ILI sessions by using the online form.
 For questions contact David Vrooman at firstname.lastname@example.org (x54470) or Janice Wilson at email@example.com (x55550).